editfmah/sharkorm/README.md

 In Objective-C properties need to be implemented using `@dynamic`, this is to indicate to the ORM that it will control the fetching and setting of these values from the database, and in Swift the property is implemented as `var dynamic`

 ## Schema (Migration)
-The schema is automatically maintained from the class signatures and all additions, deletions & type changes are automatically made.
+The schema is automatically maintained from the class signatures and all additions, deletions & type changes are automatically made to the database.
+Where possible data is retained and converted between types.

+If a default value is specified using, `defaultValuesForEntity` and a property is added, then the column is automatically populated with teh default value.

 Tables are created automatically by referencing a class which is a subclass of SRKObject.